Azure/bicep-reps/active/0006-extensibility-support-for-deployment-stacks.md

 ### Pure language expression extension configurations

 Design iterations and prototypes of the approach where extension configurations are represented entirely as language expressions proved to be challenging to validate and maintain.
 The validation logic depended on knowing which property in the extension configuration was being processed.
-It offered a lot of flexibility but with it the complexity of analysis and  question if the flexibility was justified.
+It offered a lot of flexibility but with it the complexity of analysis and the question if the flexibility was justified.
 There are currently only a few extensions, many with no configuration or very little configuration needed, so it was decided to pivot to the secure property reference object approach.

 ### Resource deployment parameters